kuollivo64/ImageUploader/README.md

 # Run the backend
 $ npm run dev
 ```
-Now you need the .ENV for back and front please to create for front .env.development and for backend create the file .env
+Now you need the .ENV for back and front please to create for front .env.development and for backend create the file .env.
 FRONTEND - REACT JS
 ```bash
 # .env.development for fronend